zanon005/hellfire-hypervisor/README.md

-## What is the prplHypervisor™?
+## What is the Hellfire Hypervisor?

-The prplHypervisor™ is the industry-first open source hypervisor specifically designed to provide security through separation for the billions of embedded connected devices that power the Internet of Things.
-The MIPS M5150 version of the prplHypervisor™ implements MIPS VZ extensions to provide a lightweight isolation layer for Microchip Technology’s PIC32MZ microcontrollers.
-In addition to real-time hardware virtualization, the prplHypervisor™ provides additional security services including prplPUF™ authentication and prplSecureInterVM™ communications.
+The Hellfire Hypervisor is the industry-first open source hypervisor specifically designed to provide security through separation for the billions of embedded connected devices that power the Internet of Things.
+The MIPS M5150 version of the Hellfire Hypervisor implements MIPS VZ extensions to provide a lightweight isolation layer for Microchip Technology’s PIC32MZ microcontrollers.
+In addition to real-time hardware virtualization, the hypervisor provides additional security services including PUF authentication and SecureInterVM communications.

-The prplHypervisor™ features minimal attack surface - less than 7,000 lines of code, limited footprint – 30KB flash, 4K RAM/VM, up to eight isolated domains.
-Performance tests show negligible overhead for context switching and interVM communications. prplHypervisor™, prplPUF™, and prplSecureInterVM™ technologies are part of the prplSecurity™ open source framework and are released under prpl Foundation permissive license – see http://prplfoundation.org/ip-policy.
+The Hellfire Hypervisor features minimal attack surface - less than 7,000 lines of code, limited footprint – 30KB flash, 4K RAM/VM, up to eight isolated domains.
+Performance tests show negligible overhead for context switching and interVM communications.
+The Hellfire Hypervisor is a open source framework and are released under prpl Foundation permissive license – see http://prplfoundation.org/ip-policy.

 ## How to build?